 Award-winning violist Elizabeth Keckeisen concertizes across the eastern and midwestern United States and in her home state of Texas.
 Whether performing as a chamber and orchestral musician or as a soloist, her repertoire ranges from classical masterworks to contemporary compositions.

 Praised for her “cohesive ensemble playing” (Cleveland Classical), her extensive chamber music experience includes performances broadcast on National Public Radio and WQXR that included collaborations with Michael Kannen, Courtney Orlando, Brian Lewis and Hagai Shaham.
 As a founding member of the Adorno String Quartet in Baltimore, she has performed recitals at Mannes College of Music in New York City and in Charleston, South Carolina at the invitation of the Charleston Symphony Orchestra League.
-Additionally, she is a founding member of the Kennedy Quartet in Washington, D.C.

 Ms. Keckeisen has premiered numerous pieces by living composers, ranging from string quartets to pieces for viola and electronics.
 She was a member of Now Hear This, Peabody’s contemporary ensemble.
 Highlights of her 2016-2017 season included collaborations with composer Oscar Bettison and the Dutch group Ensemble Klang on the world premier of Bettison’s Presence of Absence (rev. 2017), Julia Wolfe on her string Quartet Dig Deep, Georg Friedrich Haas on his piece in vain with Now Hear This, and Donnacha Dennehy on his piece Cead Slan for string quartet and soundtrack.